Distributed Temperature Sensing Cables: DTSX Series

 Yokogawa’s DTSX product family is engineered with a variety of fiber optic sensing cables that provide continuous temperature sensing for long distances.
-Our solutions provide enhanced visibility into your process, allowing you to detect problems before major catastrophic events occur.
+Our fiber optic sensor temperature measurement solutions provide enhanced visibility into your process, allowing you to detect problems before major catastrophic events occur.

-Traditional temperature measurement such as point measurements or IR cameras may not provide the same level of coverage as that of a continuous optical fiber solution.
-Operators need to efficiently and effectively measure and alarm process leaks, hot spots, cold spots, and fire detection in real time over various lengths.
+Traditional temperature measurements such as point measurements or IR cameras may not provide the same level of coverages as a continuous fibre optic temperature monitoring system.
+Operators need to efficiently and effectively measure and alarm process leaks, hot spots, cold spots, and fire detection in real-time over various lengths.
 Being able to identify these events within a timely fashion, indicate their specific location, and then be able to resolve these events immediately is paramount to smooth plant operation.

-Our fiber optic temperature sensing products offer high reliability, accuracy, and quick update times to ensure 24/7 monitoring of the application with no downtime for maintenance.
+- Fiber optic sensing cable design offers high reliability, accuracy, and quick update times to ensure 24/7 monitoring of the fiber temperature sensor application with no downtime for maintenance.

 The DTSX3000 is the long range, high accuracy product, with a measurement range of up to 50km, a temperature accuracy of 0.01 °C, and 19" rack design.